ICHEC/QTrain/docs/exercise1.md

     I -- Yes --> K(Return Optimized Energy & Parameters);
 ```

-A brief introduction to what Hamiltonian is can be found [here](./hamiltonian.md).
+A brief introduction to the Hamiltonian can be found [here](./hamiltonian.md).

 ### LiH As example